-EDF is recognizing states and communities that have publicly announced a goal of replacing all lead service lines in their jurisdiction.
+EDF is recognizing states, communities, and utilities that have publicly announced a goal of replacing all lead service lines in their jurisdiction.

 Across the United States, 6 to 10 million homes still get their water from lead service lines (LSLs) – pipes connecting the main drinking water line in the street to our homes.
 These pipes can unpredictably release lead into drinking water.
 Corrosion control can help manage the risk, but the most effective long-term solution to protect children is full replacement of all lead service lines.
 The tragedy in Flint, Michigan put a national spotlight on the problem of lead in drinking water – and states and communities across the country are taking steps to tackle the issue.